skoolkid/skoolkit/sphinx/source/asm.rst

 would process ``replace=/#hl/hl`` if in lower case mode, or ``replace=/#hl/HL`` otherwise.

-See :ref:`numericParameters` for details on the operators that may be used in the ``expr`` parameter.

 The ``true`` and ``false`` parameters may be supplied in the same way as they are for the :ref:`if` macro.
 See :ref:`stringParameters` for more details.